 A device to entertain and to shop – the “why” of tablet usage

 Tablets have been dubbed the new in-home entertainment device as a result of the way in which consumers are interacting with the device.
 According to the comScore “mobile focus in future 2013 report” some of the most popular tablet based activities include playing games (66.3%), watching video’s (50.9%) and reading books (51.2%).

 But tablets aren’t solely used for passing the time away.
 As tablet functionality more closely resembles that of the computer or laptop, the impact tablets are influencing in-home shopping behaviour.
 The comScore research revealed tablet owners are twice as likely to purchase an item on their device (38%) than smartphone owners (19%).

 Mojiva research delved into consumers’ preference to utilise tablets vs. smartphones for key activities and found similar trends with consumers’ preferring to use their tablet to perform entertainment based and shopping based activities.
 In all demographic segments, watching video/TV and reading topped the list at 63% and 48%, respectively.
-45% of all respondents indicated they would use their tablet to make a retail purchase, as opposed to their mobile phone.
+45% of all respondents indicated they would use their tablet to make a retail purchase, as opposed to their mobile.